-Not as it is Written is an international exhibition running in Newcastle and Pittsburgh simultaneously.
-It brings together two rich collections: of photos by ‘one shot’ Charles ‘Teenie’ Harris taken during the 1950s-70s and modern day oral histories from people who lived that history.
-Together they explore the history of civil rights in Pittsburgh, Pennsylvania.
+Not as it is Written was part of the Freedom City 2018 international exhibition running in Newcastle and Pittsburgh simultaneously.
+It brought together two rich collections: of photos by ‘one shot’ Charles ‘Teenie’ Harris taken during the 1950s-70s and modern day oral histories from people who lived that history.
+Together they explored the history of civil rights in Pittsburgh, Pennsylvania.

 Race relations in Pittsburgh through the voices and pictures of African Americans : explore civil rights through the life and times of one American city.

-We are working with pupils from Newcastle Bridges School throughout November and December to explore themes such as boundaries, community, freedom and local heroes.
-Keep checking into the app to see their latest ideas.
+We worked with pupils from Newcastle Bridges School throughout November and December to explore themes such as boundaries, community, freedom and local heroes.

-Not as it is Written is at the Great North Museum, Newcastle upon Tyne, until 1st December.
+Not as it is Written was on display at the Great North Museum, Newcastle upon Tyne, until 1st December.

 Supported by the Economic and Social Research Council.

 Charles ‘Teenie’ Harris, American, 1908 - 1998, Elderly woman holding Pittsburgh Courier newspaper with headline reading “Reverend King Freed: Albany tense” seated in armchair, July 1962, Black and white safety film, H: 4 in. x W: 5 in.
 (10.2 x 12.7 cm), Carnegie Museum of Art , Pittsburgh: Heinz Family fund, 2001.35.7018